nmrenyi/swiss-canton-stats/milestone1.md

 ### Population

-Here we have the population of each canton in 2023.
+Population can serve as an indicator of a society’s vibrancy.
+Here, we present the population of each canton in 2023.

 ![population](./fig/population_per_canton.png)